 Jessica considers herself an actor first and foremost.
 However, she has much experience in all aspects of the theatre including design, direction, stage management and production.
 Some previous roles include Susie in Wit (directed by Mr. McKinley), Sgt.
 Dryvinski in MEGAFAULT (Sy-Fy channel original), and, most recently, Amy in the world premiere of A Green River by Aaron Randolph III.

 Jessica is also the owner and photographer of Shared Light Photography.
 She specializes in wedding and family lifestyle portraiture for people who want something a little more outside the box.
 Since founding Shared Light in 2012, Jessica has since worked with hundreds of families, couples and kiddos as well as various organizations including John Deere, the Child Abuse Council of the Quad Cities, Unity Point Health, Genesis, the Epilepsy Foundation of the QC and QC Theatre Workshop.
 For her work at Davenport Junior Theatre as an instructor, director, designer and with Shared Light Photography, Jessica was awared the 2015 Emerging Artist of the Year award by Quad City Arts.
 Most recently, her photography company won second place in the Quad City Times Reader's Choice Awards!

-Jessica has been active with Junior Theatre since 2008, acting as a camp counselor, class instructor, workshop, leader and director; having most recently directed Daniel DP Sheridan's adaptation of Pinocchio and the Season 64 closer of Aladdin.
-Next up she will direct Seussical Jrfor Season 66.
+Jessica has been active with Junior Theatre since 2008, acting as a camp counselor, class instructor, workshop leader and director.
+Some favorite memories at JT include directing Daniel DP Sheridan's adaptations of Scrooge and Pinocchio, and most recently directing Seussical Jr.!